 - Champagne wines come from the Champagne region, while Crémant wines come from one of eight French regions outside Champagne.

 - Champagne can be made from only seven varietals.
 Pinot Noir, Chardonnay, and Pinot Meunier grapes are the most important.
 Crémant vintners have more options.

 Historically, the term Crémant was used to label semi-sparkling wines produced in the Champagne region.
 In contrast, wines labeled as Champagne always were full-sparkling.

-Since wine laws changed in 1985, Champenoise vintners can’t use the term Crémant anymore.
-Nowadays, it’s a protected name with AOC status, the highest quality label for French wines.
+Since wine laws changed in 1985, Champenoise vintners cannot use the term Crémant anymore.
+Nowadays, it is a protected name with AOC status, the highest quality label for French wines.
 Only sparklers that undergo the “Traditional Method”, which includes bottle fermentation, can carry it.